web-platform-tests/rfcs/rfcs/expected_fail_message_tag_for_subtests.md

 expected FAIL or PRECONDITION_FAILED to unexpected failures per the rule discribed above.

+How to add "expected-fail-message" to test metadata is out of scope of this RFC.
+Usually this tag can be added manually by developers after carefully review the test results and implementations.

 A lint rule might be needed to prevent dangling "expected-fail-message", i.e. a subtest has expected-fail-message but FAIL or PRECONDITION_FAILED is not an expected result.

 ### Alternatives Considered